-Council is committed to creating a transport network where everyone can safely move around and get to where they need to be.
-We are preparing a local area traffic management (LATM) plan for Chirnside Park, and we want to know what encourages you to walk or cycle within your local neighbourhood.
+Council is committed to creating a transport network where everyone can safely move around and get to where they need to be, whether you walk, cycle, or drive.
+We are preparing a plan for Local Movement (previously referred to as Local Area Traffic Management (LATM) plan) in Chirnside Park, and we are currently considering what we heard that would encourage you to walk or cycle within your local neighbourhood.
+The concepts of this plan can be reviewed below.

 Chirnside Park is a neighbourhood known for its distinctive charm and its role as a key activity centre in the Yarra Ranges.
 Fast-paced development over the past decade has enhanced activity and liveliness in the area, but it has also introduced challenges for the local community.
 An example of this is the safety impacts of more vehicles on local roads and their high travel speeds.